crunkdevs/predictor/docs/PREDICTOR_OVERVIEW.md

 - Numbers are sorted by score (highest first)
 - Top **5** become "hot" numbers (primary predictions)
 - Numbers **6-13** become "cold" numbers (secondary predictions)

+**Overdue Guardrail (NEW):**
+- After hot/cold split, the system enforces a **hard cap of 4 overdue numbers across the entire set of 13**
+- Top 5 are never reshuffled; any adjustments happen only in the cold section
+- If too many cold numbers are overdue, replacements start from the lowest-ranked cold entries and pull the highest-scoring non-overdue candidates from the remaining list
+- If there simply are not enough non-overdue candidates, the system keeps the best available mix but logs that the cap could not be fully satisfied

 ### 6. Signal Detection - How It Works